Sqli digital experience

 You must make sure that nobody is forgotten (such as users of a back-office, the customer relations centre, etc.) and identify their roles (their influence on the project’s success, their expectations and fears).
 It is also crucial to maintain a targeted communication plan (what type of information and how often) for the duration of the project, in order to ensure you have their active involvement and support.
 It is not rare to see projects fail due to a clear lack of interaction between the various stakeholders.
 How can you expect to have the support of your senior management if the project drifts off course and you have not ensured they are sufficiently informed or forewarned?
 How can you guarantee the quality of deliverables if you have not involved end users in building your product or have done so too late?

-Where?: your project’s internal and external environment
+Where?
+Your project's internal and external environment

 • What is your project’s environment?
 What kind of existing or future ecosystem will it operate in?